 Chicago Area Mensa is proud to participate in the Mensa Foundation’s national scholarship program.
-Money is awarded through an essay contest held each year, with applications available online starting in mid-September continuing through mid-January when the entries are due.
-Applications are not available before mid-September, and entries are not accepted after the deadline in mid-January.
+Money is awarded through an essay contest held each year, with applications available online starting in mid-September continuing through January 15th when the entries are due.
+Applications are not available before mid-September, and entries are not accepted after the January 15th deadline.
 Award winners are notified in June.

 The National Program

 Membership in Mensa is NOT required in order to enter the contest.
 Applicants must be enrolled for the following academic year in a degree program in any accredited U.S. institution of post-secondary education.
 This includes undergraduate, graduate, and non-traditional programs, as long as the institution is accredited and the degree program is above high-school level.